Incompressible polar active fluids with quenched disorder in dimensions $d> 2$

-Since we have already established that the ratio $\lambda_1/\gamma$ gets no graphical correction, the statement that $\gamma$ itself gets no renormalization then implies that $\lambda_1$ gets no graphical renormalization either.

-Having established the form of the DRG flow equations (\ref{eq:drg}), - that is, the fact that {\it only} $\mu_\perp$ gets any graphical corrections (those denoted by $\eta_\perp$ in (\ref{3Dflow _mu_perp}) - we will now: show that the quenched disorder is {\it always} relevant at the ``annealed" fixed point that controls the ordered phase in the absence of quenched disorder, even when graphical corrections (i.e., the $\eta_\perp$ term in (\ref{3Dflow _mu_perp}) are taken into account), and determine the universal scaling exponents (\ref{eq:allexponents}) in the presence of quenched disorder {\it exactly}.
+Having established the form of the DRG recursion relations (\ref{eq:drg}), - that is, the fact that {\it only} $\mu_\perp$ gets any graphical corrections (those denoted by $\eta_\perp$ in (\ref{3Dflow _mu_perp})) - we will now show that the quenched disorder is {\it always} relevant at the ``annealed" fixed point that controls the ordered phase in the absence of quenched disorder, even when graphical corrections are taken into account, and determine the universal scaling exponents (\ref{eq:allexponents}) in the presence of quenched disorder {\it exactly}.

-We begin by showing that the quenched disorder is always relevant at the annealed fixed point.
-Note that the {\it form} of the recursion relations is exactly the same in the absence of quenched disorder as in its presence; that is, the recursion relations (\ref{eq:drg}) continue to hold, albeit with different values for $\eta_\perp$ when quenched disorder is present than when it is absent.
-This is because the symmetry arguments presented above for the quenched problem apply equally well to the annealed problem.
-(The argument for the non-renormalization of $\lambda_1$ is different in the annealed case, but the result stands.)
-Therefore, the same conclusionholds: only $\mu_\perp$ gets graphically corrected.
-The only differences that the absence of quenched disorder makes are: 1) the graphical correction $\eta_\perp$ will now be generated entirely by the {\it annealed} noise, rather than the quenched noise, and 2) the values of the exponents $z$, $\zeta$, and $\chi$ will change to the values found in the study of the annealed problem by \cite{chen_njp18}).
+Note that the {\it form} of the recursion relations is exactly the same in the absence of quenched disorder as in its presence; that is, the recursion relations (\ref{eq:drg}) continue to hold, albeit with different values for $\eta_{_\perp}$ depending on whether quenched disorder is present or not.
+This is because the arguments presented in the SM \cite{SM} for the quenched problem apply equally well to the annealed problem.
+(The argument for the non-renormalization of $\lambda_1$ is different in the annealed case \cite{us}, but the result stands.)
+Therefore, the same conclusion holds: only $\mu_{_\perp}$ gets graphically corrected.
+The only differences that the absence of quenched disorder makes are: 1) the graphical correction $\eta_{_\perp}$ will now be generated entirely by the {\it annealed} noise, rather than the quenched noise, and 2) the values of the exponents $z$, $\zeta$, and $\chi$ will change to the values found in the study of the annealed problem \cite{chen_njp18}).
 They did so by choosing $z$, $\zeta$, and $\chi$ to fix $\mu_x$, $\mu_{_\perp}$, and $D_{_A}$, since those parameters control the dominant fluctuations in the absence of quenched disorder.
 To see that only these parameters matter in the annealed problem, one need simply inspect the annealed contribution (i.e., the $D_{_A}$ term) in (\ref{3Dlinear_Real_uu}).